Multi Site Manager (MSM) enables you to use the same site content in multiple locations. MSM uses its Live Copy functionality to achieve this:

 - References (Sites)

-- The References rail also provides information about Live Copies.
+- The References rail provides information about Live Copies together with access to appropriate actions.

 Aspects of MSM functionality are used in several other AEM features (for example, Launches, Catalog); in these cases the live copy is managed by that feature.